Congratulations! You've been hitting your daily sign-up goals.

 Why?
-With a sea of software options customers now have at their fingertips, an excellent onboarding process can be the difference maker to whether they stick around or never come back.
+With a sea of software options customers now have at their fingertips, a strong onboarding process can be the deciding factor in whether customers stay or leave.

-Luckily, in this guide we'll discuss expert-backed customer onboarding tips, outline key metrics related to onboarding, and arm you with solid tool recommendations to set your customer for success.
+Luckily, in this guide, we'll discuss expert-backed customer onboarding tips, outline key metrics related to onboarding, and arm you with solid tool recommendations to set your customer up for success.

 Let’s get started!